 Men who don't get enough quality sleep because of obstructive sleep apnea tend to have low testosterone levels.
 Prioritizing sleep, limiting alcohol, and maintaining a healthy weight have all been shown to minimize sleep apnea severity.

-By incorporating these foods into your diet, you can naturally boost your testosterone levels and support your overall health and well-being.
-As we discussed we mentioned earlier, testosterone naturally declines as we age, but levels may also be low because of medications or medical conditions.
+Incorporating these foods into your diet can naturally boost your testosterone levels and support your overall health and well-being.
+As mentioned earlier, testosterone naturally declines as we age, but levels may also be low due to medications or medical conditions.

 Related Blog: Foods That Can Help You Sleep Better

-Reducing stress and exercising can also help increase low testosterone and improve sleep.
-To see results, it's recommended a combination of methods.
+Reducing stress and exercising can also help increase testosterone levels and improve sleep.
+A combination of methods is recommended to see results.
 If you are experiencing symptoms of low testosterone, you should speak to a doctor.

 Citations/References